htv2012/json-verifier/README.md

           verifier.verify_value("metadata.tags.3", "non-production")
 ```

-This output shows important information
+This output shows some important information:

-1. A formatted dump of the actual object
+1. A formatted dump of the object under test
 2. A list of errors.
 Each complete with filename, line number, the function, the offending line, and why test failed